bartgonzalez/securityhub-remediations/docs/01-environment-setup.md

 9. On the "Configure stack options" page, Click the "Next" button.
 9. On the "Review" page, click the checkbox to the left of "I acknowledge that AWS Cloudformation might create IAM resources with custom names", as it will.
 9. Click "Create Stack"
-9. Wait until the stack if finished creating before starting the next section, as the Cloud9 environment needs to be enabled before you can follow the next steps.
+9. Wait until the stack if finished creating before starting the next step as the Cloud9 environment needs to be enabled before it will work correctly
+10. Assign an IAM Instance Profile to the ec2 instance for the Cloud9 environment

+        aws ec2 associate-iam-instance-profile --iam-instance-profile Name=SecurityHubRemediationWorkshopCli --instance-id $(aws ec2 describe-instances --filters Name=tag:Name,Values="aws-cloud9-SecHubWorkshopEnv-*" Name=instance-state-name,Values=running --query Reservations[*].Instances[*].[InstanceId] --output text)

+11. Verify that the output from the prior command contained "State: associating"

 ## Manual Setup Steps
+1.
-1. Open the Cloud9 IDE which provides the ability to review files and execute commands in a browser based terminal window.
+2. Open the Cloud9 IDE which provides the ability to review files and execute commands in a browser based terminal window.
 Starting from the main AWS Management Console, within the "Find Services" textbox, type "Cloud9" then hit Enter.
 2. Now click the "Open IDE" button.
 3. In the bottom part of the browser tab which opens up, look for a tab with a label starting with "bash", where the window contents contain "~/environment $".
 This is the browser based terminal session you'll use for the rest of the workshop for any command line steps.